replicatedhq/docs/docs/packaging-an-application/yaml-overview.md

     #!/bin/sh
     myappcli backup
 ```

-If backups are not enabled the Replicated dashboard snapshots tile can be hidden by adding `hidden: true`.

 ## CMD
 The Replicated platform has some built in [commands](/packaging-an-application/commands/) that make writing your configuration much more powerful.
 In the cmds section you can write commands which we will use later.
 These are useful to generate install-time values such as default certs/keys, randomized passwords, JWT token keys, etc.